alja/jsroot/eve7.md

    * nonlinear scaling

 #### Viewers
- Scenes and Viewers are created on the server the same way as in X11 implementation of EVE.
+ Scenes and Viewers are created on the server the same way as in X11 implementation.
 Please see eamples in eve7 tutorials.
  So far window management is not completed.
 All viewers (GL or Table) are automatically streamed and displayed on the client side.
 The first created view takes the main slot, all other views are stacked in the vertical side slot.
  <br/>